 Help: I’ve got a tax debt.
 I need a Payment Plan

-The ATO is starting to ramp up its tax debt recovery actions.
+The ATO is starting to ramp up its debt recovery actions.
 So if you have a tax debt it is very important to be proactive and organise a payment plan if you are unable to pay the tax debt in one lump sum.
 Ignoring a tax debt can lead to bankruptcy or winding up.

-Components of a tax debt
+Components of tax debts

 A tax debt generally comprises principal tax, penalties and interest.

 The interest component is usually referred to as the General Interest Charge (GIC).
-GIC can almost double a tax debt.
+GIC can almost double a debt.
 We can apply for a remission of GIC on your behalf.

 This will require providing to the ATO the special circumstances which led to you falling behind in your tax payments.